mjz-smu/codelab_instructions/README.md

   iperf_runtime_in_seconds: 30
 ```

-When you haave time later, run this benchmark using the config file.
+When you have time later, run this benchmark using the config file.

 **Expected duration**: 13-14min.

 ```
 ./pkb.py --benchmark_config_file=sample_config.yml --benchmarks=iperf
 ```

+**Note**: even though the config file includes the benchmark name, you must
+still supply the `--benchmarks` flag.

 **Expected output**: